Medway Youth Lacrosse Girl's Home Page

 Unlike other youth programs, like soccer and basketball with combined programs, the girls and boys lacrosse programs are administered by separate organizations in Massachusetts.
-Medway's girls program is under the Massachusetts Bays Girls Lacrosse League (MBGLL).
+Medway's girls program is under the Founders Girls Lacrosse League (FGLL).
 The boys are under the Massachusetts Bay Youth Lacrosse League (MBYLL).
 Scheduling, fields, referees and rules are unique to each program.

 What do the registration fees cover?

-The registration fees cover team registration with MBGLL, referee fees, equipment costs, and field usage fees for practices and games.
+The registration fees cover team registration with FGLL, referee fees, equipment costs, and field usage fees for practices and games.

 Why don't girls wear protective pads, like the boys do?
 Is 'checking' allowed?